phetsims/gas-properties/doc/model.md

 Collision detection occurs only within the container.
 There is no collision detection performed for particles that have escaped the container through the open lid.

+The _Diffusion_ screen adds a removable vertical divider to the container.
+When the divider is in place, collision detection treats the container as 2 separate containers, where the divider plays the role of a container wall.

 ## Pressure

 When particles are added to an empty container, pressure remains zero until 1 particle has collided with